RBGKew/pypaftol/README.md

 # pypaftol: Home of `paftools`

-This repository contains the `paftools` Python module which provides functionality for data analysis in the PAFTOL project.
+This repository contains the `paftools` Python module which provides functionality for recovery and data analysis of target capture data in the [PAFTOL Project][https://www.kew.org/science/our-science/projects/plant-and-fungal-trees-of-life].
 Some of this functionality will be applicable and hopefully found to be useful beyond PAFTOL, e.g. for processing HybSeq data in general.
 Functionality can be accessed either via the `paftools` script or the Python API.

 The documentation provided here is intended to help beta-testers with getting started.

 Please also check out the [tutorial](paftools_tutorial.md) here.